‘Hold still, old boy. I’m almost done.’

 ‘We can’t keep it forever, Missy,’ Rowan says.
 ‘And I’m hungry.’

 ‘I don’t see why not?
 Wedding cakes are conserved for a year.’

 ‘This is not a wedding.’
-Taïga mumbles, making Missy look at her thoughtfully.
+Taïga mumbles.

+Missy looks at her with a thoughtful expression.
 ‘I could make your wedding cake… Nonono, I said!’
 She slaps at Rowan’s hand.

 ‘I think Taïga should decide what to do with it.
 It’s her birthday,’ he answers.